Arizona Trailblazers Hiking Club

 Anderson Mesa Day Hike

-where?
-Flagstaff
+where Flagstaff

+the hike Plentiful wildlife and great views of the San Francisco Peaks are the major features of this Flagstaff section of the Arizona Trail.
+We’ll begin at the Lowell Observatory trailhead.
 Most of the trail winds across Anderson Mesa, a broad grassy upland dotted with widely spaced trees.
 The open character of the terrain here provides excellent opportunities to view the area’s wildlife residents.
 Anderson Mesa supports a rich and diverse community of wild animals some of the larger and more visible are elk, mule deer, whitetail deer, wild turkey, Abert’s squirrels, coyotes, and pronghorn antelope.
+Finish the one-way hike at Horse Lake trailhead.

-distance 6 miles
+distance 8 miles

-EC +605'-920' elevation change
+EC -600' elevation change

 time 4-5 hours

-on trail 100% — Arizona Trail, Sandy’s Canyon Trail
+on trail 100% — Arizona Trail

 dogs? no